3: The Gifts of Sickness and SightJan 17, 2023

 So, with this, I transition into the next part of my story.
 Of course we all know that life isn’t fair… especially in love and war, right?
 Well… there’s lots of love, loss, and misunderstanding in my story, but not really a lot of war.
 I’m a pretty peaceful person.
 But, I am oftentimes moved to write when I feel life is threatened in some way.
 My last two books were written probably really to save my life.
 I know that sounds drastic, but it’s really quite true.
 As I was finishing up my 3rd book I became very ill.
 I had no idea what was wrong with me but something was just not right.
 The gifts of sickness are enough to write an entire book!

 It was when I was engaged and living in Hawaii when I first started to not feel well.
 It was wonderful living in Hawaii but it was the regular lack of understanding from my partner that I often wondered was at the heart of my not feeling well.
 He was supportive in public, but not so much in person.
 It was a very narcissistic experience and one that I really didn’t have words for back then.
-In fact, I really didn’t know people were so 2-sided.
+In fact, I really didn’t know people were so two-sided.
 I had no former experience with anything quite like this.
 I had a hard time wrapping my brain around why someone would behave this way and especially with someone they claimed to be the "love of their life".
 It played on my emotions so much that in fact it really just quite frankly exhausted me.
 I just no longer had the energy for it.
 It wasn’t kind and authentic and it never was very soulful and me being an empath made it just that much harder on me.
 In public I was amazing to all we encountered but in private I was less than desirable.
 In public he loved everything about me and made sure everyone knew everything I had achieved, and in fact some things got over exaggerated to the point of being uncomfortable.
 I won’t get into the detail of this but it was the rocking back and forth where I believe it just became too much on my body, mind, and spirit.
 The energy was unstable.
 It would have been my last opportunity to have a child and it just wasn't right.
 For the sake of time and privacy I won't go into all the details.
 When you are going through it you think perhaps you’ve made it up, but after years of analysis now I know that I didn’t.
 It would take me a few years to recognize (and find research to support) that I had indeed suffered PTSD as a result.

-Sickness first became a gift to teach me that my environment was toxic for me.
+Sickness first became a gift to teach me that my environment was toxic.
 It was when my body retaliated where I quickly became aware of the lacking support in relationships where I would have expected it.
 Sickness is funny because when someone is busy running in life and suddenly they have to stop and be present you find out how quickly you are alone.
 Until you’ve been in this dynamic you don’t realize how love gets tested.
 When you are not well and no one is there for you, you by default, form a richer and deeper relationship with your creator.
 Honestly, it quickly becomes the only thing that is true.
 And the dichotomy in the whole thing is that you are sick talking to the creator about being well.
 If God is almighty and you are not thriving you begin to wonder if it is by design.
 I certainly believe that most of the time we are unwell it is because we are in wrong relation with life or self.
 You’ve perhaps heard the quote that you will not get well in the environment that made you sick.
 When you become unwell it takes a Herculean strength to pull yourself out of your environment.
 As if it wasn’t hard enough when you felt well, right?

 The greatest gift sickness has given me is compassion.
 Until you have played many roles in life it’s not easy to relate.
 When your body fails you, your family and friends don’t help you, and its hard to keep up with financial burdens, taking care of your family, keeping up with household responsibilities, etc. you haven’t understood fully how to live in another person’s shoes.
 We become compassionate through life experiences that give us the breath and depth of circumstances.
 When you’re strong and healthy and going about life you never think of the gifts of health.
 It’s only when either you are about to loose something or you’ve lost it where you understand the gifts you’ve been inherently given with life.
 It’s that saying… I wanted a new pair of shoes til I met a man with no feet… right?
 Oh thank God for my feet!
 We don’t go through life giving thanks for what seems to be the obvious.